ryprice/listlab-build/README.md

 # If apt install nodejs fails, you may need to run:  (replace with archive path in error)
 # sudo dpkg -i --force-overwrite /var/cache/apt/archives/nodejs_20.8.0-1nodesource1_amd64.deb

-sudo usermod -aG docker your_username # restart after this before using docker
+sudo usermod -aG docker your_username # restart after this before using docker (may not be necessary with newgrp) newgrp docker
 ```

 ### Initial setup steps